 Each graphic designer has to gather all essential data and information and place it on a piece of paper in a sketch first.
 The sketch helps the designer understand all the requirements for the completion of the architectural 3D rendering model.

-The sketch is like the primary layer for modeling, after which hyperrealistic images and illustrations come into practice.
+The sketch is like the primary layer for modelling, after which hyper realistic images and illustrations come into practice.
 When the designer finishes the sketch and sets the focal point right, the 3D rendering phase can start.

 Highlighting all the features and paying close attention to details is what makes a 3D model transparent.
 The catch for details is not to make everything perfect and aligned to a T. Believe it or not; it’s quite the contrary.